 Leadership lesson learned: Don’t get cocky.
 Make sure you're willing to put in the effort necessary to research the market, particularly if you're moving into a new area for the first time.
 Or at least find the talent that does understand the market to guide you.
 If you're going to lead your team, the first step is to apply practical leadership principles and gain a solid understanding of the needs of the entire organization.
 Don’t get caught up in fundraising and IPOs if you don’t have the value to back it up.

 Kodak even had people within the organization who were pushing for change, but those people were ignored.
-Leadership assumed, since the company was growing steadily, that it would continue to do so—that nothing could derail that progress.
+Leadership assumed since the company was flourishing, that it would continue to do so—that nothing could derail that progress.
 Before anyone could make any meaningful changes at the company, Kodak had declared bankruptcy.

 Apple: John Sculley

-Firing Steve Jobs from Apple seems unthinkable now, but in 1985, John Sculley, the CEO at the time, thought it was for the best.
-Sculley admits freely that he had no idea how computers worked.
+Firing Steve Jobs from Apple seems unthinkable now, but in 1985, John Sculley, the CEO, thought it was for the best.
+Sculley admits freely that he did not know how computers worked.
 This placed him in a difficult position within the organization.
-Previously the vice president at PepsiCo, Sculley had plenty of leadership experience, but he didn’t have the knowledge necessary to understand what Apple needed to do to keep up, nonetheless shape an entire industry.
+Previously the vice president at PepsiCo, Sculley had plenty of leadership experience, but he didn’t have the knowledge necessary to understand what Apple needed to do to keep up shape an entire industry.